Frequently Asked Questions About Christianity, Answered Honestly!

 - that they all might be damned who believed not the Truth, but had pleasure in unrighteousness."

-Thus we can't fool God by proclaiming that we didn't know where truth was.
-The truth is, you will generally find that those claiming that one cannot really know for certain where truth is, are those who aren't really looking for truth.
-They are those who profess with their mouth a love for Christ, but who really don't have time for Him as Lord.
-They don't really want to conform to the teachings of scripture and so feign that it is ambiguous, confusing and understanding of it is a non-essential.
-They will refuse to receive the truth for one reason or another.
-But merely calling ourselves Christian doesn't really mean that we are actually regenerated and really are Christian.
-True Christians are born from above that they are a new creation wherein they possess the Spirit of Truth.
-They don't pretend that they cannot for sure know it, they know God and are known of Him specifically because they have the Spirit of Truth.
-They are loved of God and therefore as faithful stewards love His Word.
-By Grace of God they accept it and receive it as the ultimate authority over the church in matters of faith and doctrine.
-They know the truth because it alive within them.
-It was never that man cannot know what is truth, it was that man is carnal and doesn't want to receive what is written.
+We will never fool or deceive God by proclaiming that we didn't know where truth was, as we go along oblivious to stewardship or labor in love.
+The truth is, we will generally find that those claiming that one cannot really know for certain where truth is, are those who aren't really looking for truth.
+They are those who profess with their mouth a love for Christ, but who really don't have time for Him as Lord of their lives.
+They don't really want to conform to the teachings of scripture and so feign that it is ambiguous, confusing and understanding it is a non-essential.
+Just because one refuses to receive the truth for one reason or another, doesn't mean that it is not there.
+Likewise, merely calling ourselves Christian doesn't really mean that we are actually regenerated where we really are Christian.
+True Christians are born from above that they are a new creation wherein they have within themselves the Spirit of Truth.
+They don't pretend that they cannot for sure know obvious truths, they know God and are known of Him specifically because they have this Spirit of Truth.
+They are loved of God and therefore as faithful stewards, love His word (1st John 4:19).
+By Grace of God they accept and receive it as the ultimate authority over the church in matters of faith and doctrine.
+They know the truth because it is alive within them.
+It was never that man cannot know what is truth, it was that man is a slave to sin, ny nature carnal where he inherently doesn't want to receive what is written.
 It's not that scripture is so terribly unclear, it is that man wants to make the clear, unclear, the better to hide his rebellion.
+So he twists and wrests scripture to appear to be holding to its requirements.
 But Christians with a conscience should understand that it's not in how we work the Scriptures, it's in how the Scriptures work us.
+For man can look at a tree and earnestly declare that it isn't wood, but the truth is not so deceitful--and where is truth?
+Compare Scripture with man's word and know that God is true and every man (Romans 3:4) a liar.
+Let it not be supposed that God's word is untrue and man's word deemed accurate when they contradict.
+The Spirit of Christ compels us to receive His word as true, and man's word in subjection to it. ...always!

 - "For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.